 Further, THC can lead to neural damage in adolescence, memory, and learning problems.
 As medicinal cannabis can contain THC, a medical prescription is thereby required for use.

 Is medical cannabis legal?

 The regulation of cannabis therapy is complex and continuously changing worldwide.
+This can make it seem confusing and hard to keep up!
 In the U.S, Canada, and several European countries, a person can only buy medical cannabis provided they have a doctor’s prescription.
 In fact, it was only until 2018 that the U.K government allowed medical cannabis to be prescribed for the first time by doctors on the General Medical Council Specialist Register.
 Marijuana Business Daily estimates that the total sales of medical cannabis within the EU were USD$ 83.8mn in 2018.

 Medical cannabis was only recently legalised by 22 European countries, and it has attracted national attention due to the surrounding controversies from a legal, societal, and ethical perspective.
 However, cannabis is increasingly recognised as a valid medicine to fight pain by the scientific community, and the European Monitoring Centre for Drug and Addiction (EMCDDA) authorised the use of cannabis extracts in drugs in 2017.
 The EU directive defines medical cannabis as “any substance or combination of substances presented for treating or preventing disease in human beings”.

 With the limited research available, most associate the plant with its adverse side effects.
 However, research has shown that this is not the case, and most countries in Europe have decriminalised medical cannabis in some way or another.
 There is now an increasing number of trials being conducted in EU different countries.
 Here is the current legal status of medical cannabis in Europe: